Yipara logoYipara

 Blood in Dog Stool (Bloody Poop)

 Blood in dog stool is one of the most alarming things pet owners encounter.
-Bright red blood (hematochezia) typically comes from the lower digestive tract — the colon or rectum — and common causes include colitis, intestinal parasites, dietary indiscretion, or anal gland issues.
+Bright red blood typically comes from the lower digestive tract — the colon or rectum — and common causes include colon inflammation, intestinal parasites, dietary indiscretion, or anal gland issues.
 Blood in dog stool but acting normal is common with minor irritation.
-However, dog poop like jelly with blood (bloody mucus) suggests colitis or a more significant inflammation.
+However, dog poop like jelly with blood (bloody mucus) suggests colon inflammation or a more significant inflammation.
 Dark, tarry blood means upper GI bleeding and is more serious.
 Bright red blood in dog stool in small amounts is often manageable, but large amounts, persistent bleeding, or blood accompanied by lethargy or vomiting requires urgent veterinary care.

 Worms in Dog Poop